baileytalks/CV/README.md

 #### I'm a self-motivated learner 📚

-I'm big on learning new things and generally pick up new things quickly.
+I'm big on learning and generally pick up new things quickly.

 In my previous work as a marketer, I often needed to learn new techniques from scratch in order to succeed.
 For example, when I saw an opportunity to gain new leads from search engine marketing I was up-and-running with Google Adwords within a couple of days.